There was no comment in the Retirement Commissioner’s 2016 Reviewon tax matters (accessible here).

 The way in which a CIV’s income and distributions are taxed also varies by category.
 Whether returns are ‘income’ within the CIV depends on the CIV’s classification (registered superannuation scheme, unregistered superannuation scheme, unit trust, PIE, ‘group investment fund’, family trust or even an ordinary bank account).

 Also, the PIE tax calculations for an individual member are complex as the PIR depends on the total of the PIE’s income attributable to the member and the member’s taxable income in one of the two preceding complete tax years (the lower year).
 The member must advise the PIE’s manager what the correct PIR for each year should be.
+The effect of the calculations means that when an investor enters the workforce they can often keep their lower 10.5% PIR rate for two years irrespective of how much income they earn.
+Likewise, when an employee earning above $48,000 a year retires and their only income is NZS, they retain their 28% PIR rate for at least a year even though their correct tax rate is likely to be 17.5%.
+These distortions change people’s behaviour and how they invest, solely for tax reasons.

 Interaction with state benefits